 The great birds are at the southernmost end of their range here, connected up the to the vast regions of Yellowstone and north up the spine of the Rockies through the South Leigh wilderness corridor.
 Owls have been a source of awe and fascination since the dawn of human consciousness.
 One of the earliest human drawings dating back to the early Paleolithic period was a family of owls painted on a cave wall in France.
 In many cultures, they are believed to hold the released soul of loved ones who have recently died.
 Those peoples believe that we must not harm them or we will be harming a human spirit.
 The belief may not be scientific, but it has a wisdom—it helps preserve a species that is both wondrous and beneficial to humans.
 We don’t all have such beliefs, but may we be rational, wise, and strong enough to keep them with us here in our valley.

 Please Help us Save the South Leigh Wildlife Corridor

-We have recently learned that a 120-acre section of the South Leigh Creek Wildlife Corridor has been placed on the market.
-This portion of the corridor stretches from the Grand Teton Mountain Range to the Big Hole mountains and is considered the last best wildlife corridor in Teton County, Idaho.
-It is critical habitat for many species as land continues to be lost to human expansion.
+With support from so many members of the Earthfire family, we were able to preserve a 120-acre section of the South Leigh Creek Wildlife Corridor.
+The entire corridor stretches from the Teton Mountain Range to the Teton River, and then into the Big Hole Mountains.
+It's considered the last best wildlife corridor in Teton County, Idaho.
+It is a critical habitat for many species as land continues to be lost to human expansion.
 The most updated natural resource overlay of this area shows multiple designations for big game migration and breeding habitat for several species of birds.

-To save this corridor, we need to raise $499,000.
-With your donations, we can purchase this land and preserve it for the wildlife who need it most.Make a Donation
+We're working to save this corridor, piece by piece.
+With your donations, we can continue to purchase land and preserve it for the wildlife who need it most.Make a Donation